Saint-Brieuc offshore wind farm

 Puesta en marcha

-With an investment of 2.4 billion euros it is estimated that, once commercialisation begins in 2023, it will produce 1,820 gigawatt hours (GWh) per year, which will supply energy to 835,000 people.
+With an investment of 2.4 billion euros, financed entirely by Iberdrola, it has a production capacity of 1,820 gigawatt hours (GWh) per year, which will supply energy to 835,000 people, equivalent to 9% of the total electricity consumption in Brittany.

-This will be possible thanks to a total installed capacity of 496 megawatts (MW) from 62 turbines each generating 8 MW of power, which will cover a surface area of 75 km2 located some 16 km off the French coast.
+This is possible thanks to a total installed capacity of 496 megawatts (MW) from 62 turbines each generating 8 MW of power, which cover a surface area of 75 km2 located some 16 km off the French coast.

 Location of the project